ircam-ismm/dotpi/creating-a-project.md

 ## Project directory

 The first time, you need to create a directory of your projects.
+This will be a collection of projects.

 ```sh
 mkdir -p ~/Documents/dotpi-projects